rmera/gomd/README.md

 ## Use

 ```
-program [-skip=X -begin=Y] Task pdbname trajname task_specific_arguments
+program [-skip=X -begin=Y] Task molfilename trajname task_specific_arguments
 ```

-The format is determined from the extension of the file	"trajname".
+The format of both the moleculefile (PDB, GRO and XYZ are supported) as well as that of the trajectory (DCD, multiPDB, multiXYZ,old-AMBER,STS and XTC are supported, XTC requires the Xdrlibrary), are determined by the respective file's extension.

 ### Tasks